About the book

 on January 8, 1915, and lived in Macon, GA,

-English and an assortment of other subjects.
-The joy of her life was spending
+assortment of other subjects.
+The joy of her life was spending time with

-time with six grandchildren and six great-grandchildren.
-Excerpts from
+six grandchildren and six great-grandchildren.
+Excerpts from her

 Georgia made up her contribution to this anthology.